Shire of Sherwood: Chairmen and presidents

 The Sherwood Shire was located on the fringe of Brisbane.
-In 1891 Sherwood was proclaimed a local government area, being part of the Yeerongpilly Division established by Xlll the Divisional Board Act of 1879, which instituted local government to sparsely populated districts of Queensland.
+In 1891 Sherwood was proclaimed a local government area, being part of the Yeerongpilly Division established by Xlll the Divisional Board Act 1879, which instituted local government to sparsely populated districts of Queensland.
 The future Sherwood Shire contained an area of 22 square miles.
 The most northerly landmark, Oxley Point (Chelmer), was on the Brisbane River, 5 miles southwest of Brisbane.
 Reaching this point by the Brisbane River, involved a journey of twelve miles.
 The northern and western boundaries of the shire were the Brisbane River from the mouth of Oxley Creek to Woogaroo Creek in the south-west with Oxley Creek forming the eastern boundary.
 The southern boundary was the upper reaches of the Oxley creek proceeding in a south-easterly direction to a point 1 mile above the mouth of Woogaroo Creek to its junction with the Brisbane River.